 Category Applications

-IE 10
+IE Distriction of the last 10

 RG 44

 CS 3

 SP 5

 SS 11

 TG 7

 WJ 3

 TOTAL 83

 The 34 Applications from Europe included 6 proposals in the IE category, 19 RG proposals, 7 Conference/Seminar proposals, and 2 Subsidies for Publication.
 There were 10 projects from Germany, 6 from the United Kingdom, 6 from France, 4 from Italy, 2 from Spain, and one project each from Denmark and Finland (See Chart 2&3).